Astragalus molybdenus: Description

 This species is a small perennial herb growing from a taproot and underground branching caudex unit.
 Underground stem branches may root and sprout up as new plants, so what appear to be two separate plants may actually be one individual sprouting up twice.
 This underground stem has sometimes been called a rhizome, or at least rhizome-like.
 The herbage is coated in hairs, making it look ashy or silvery.
 The leaves are compound, made up of up to 25 leaflets which may be folded.
 The flowers are purple, pinkish purple, or purple-striped white.
 Flowering occurs in late June through early August.
 The fruit is a legume pod up to a centimeter long.
 It has a single chamber holding the seeds.

 Taxonomy

 This plant species was originally described as Astragalus plumbeus by Rupert Charles Barneby, as the plant is grayish in color and it was first collected near Leadville, Colorado.
 This name was already taken by an Asian species, Astragalus plumbeus, so the name was changed to A. molybdenus.
 Molybdenum is also grayish in color and is mined near Leadville.

+In 1997, Matt Lavin and Hollis Marriott published a paper analyzing the relationships between Astragalus molybdenus, Astragalus shultziorum, and the newly named Astragalus lackschewitzii.
+Despite morphological similarities between the three, the restriction-site analysis found significant genetic distance between the three, and they concluded they must be independent species.

 The botanist Stanley Larson Welsh published a paper in 1998 that synonymized the species Astragalus shultziorum with A. molybdenus as a variety.
-In 2007 Matt Lavin and Hollis Marriott published a description that did the same to Astragalus lackschewitzii.
+In 2007 Welsh published a taxonomic revision of North American Astragalus that maintained the varietal level of A. shultziorum and reduced Astragalus lackschewitzii to a variety within A. molybdenus as well.

 As of 2024 Plants of the World Online considers these newer combinations to be correct.
 However, NatureServe continues to list Astragalus lackschewitzii as a separate species.